breuerfelix/dotfiles/README.md

 ## architecture

 - `flake.nix`
-  - `darwinConfigurations.alucard` is the entrypoint for macOS
+  - `darwinConfigurations.brummi` is the entrypoint for macOS
   - `homeConfigurations.solid` is the entrypoint for remote servers
   - `nixosConfigurations.rocky` is the entrypoint for NixOS
 - `darwin/` everything mac specific